aklom/wp3/README.md

   <img src="https://user-images.githubusercontent.com/36090973/66215412-c20aa700-e6c3-11e9-9ef1-866180bc4429.png" width="700"/>
 </p>

-Hint: You can hover on the charts to get even more insights!
+Hint: You can hover on the charts to get even more insights! :sparkles: